leopoldodonnell/lifeline/README.md

-LifeLine
+Lifeline
 ========

-LifeLine is a utility, written with Adobe Flex, that offers a connection service between web pages where cookies are not an appropriate solution.
+Lifeline is a utility, written with Adobe Flex, that offers a connection service between web pages where cookies are not an appropriate solution.

 (Author's Note: My initial need was to offer a way to communicate from a web page to an application running another web page in a webkit.)

-LifeLine offers a way to determine when other LifeLine instances are available through an internal ping, offers a method to send JSON data and to send shutdown requests.
+Lifeline offers a way to determine when other Lifeline instances are available through an internal ping, offers a method to send JSON data and to send shutdown requests.

 Setup
 -----

-LifeLine is designed to be driven via javascript.
+Lifeline is designed to be driven via javascript.
 To set it up, use the swfobject.js library which can be included on your page from google here:

     <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/swfobject/2.2/swfobject.js"></script>

-The following code segment demonstrates how to initialize a LifeLine instance:
+The following code segment demonstrates how to initialize a Lifeline instance:

     var swfVersionStr = '11.0.0'; // minimum flash version
     var flashvars = {